-When I took the position of Executive Director in February of 2014, I had serious high hopes, with simultaneous, intense reservations -all wrapped up in a well devised plan of action.
-But what I came to learn through the first year is the need for a plan is only a need created within myself and that plan had little relevance to what would actually occur.
-The only true practice I had to maintain, to carry this organization forward, was to keep taking the next step.
-So that’s what I learned to do, listen quietly and take the next step.
-I couldn’t have planned a story so beautiful and I am certain it’s only the beginning.
+When I took the position of Executive Director in February of 2014, I had very high hopes and a well-devised plan of action.
+But what I came to learn through my first year at the Cypress Initiative is the need for a plan is only a need created within myself.
+That my plan had little relevance to what would actually occur, and that maybe it wasn’t as useful as I thought.

 How did we get here?
 What did we do right?
 Where could we improve?

 Except at The Cypress Initiative, we don’t really take those kinds of questions all that seriously.
 Instead, what is often heard echoed in the hallway is “Isn’t that awesome?
 I couldn’t have planned that if I tried.” or “Wow, that didn’t work out.
 I can’t wait to see what is really supposed to happen.”